photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 **What does not work as expected?**

-Please use GitHub Discussions for INSTALLATION PROBLEMS, SUPPORT REQUESTS, and GENERAL QUESTIONS:
+Please use GitHub Discussions for 👉 INSTALLATION PROBLEMS, SUPPORT REQUESTS, and GENERAL QUESTIONS:

   https://github.com/photoprism/photoprism/discussions

-Thank you! 🙏
+THANK YOU! 💐

 Our Troubleshooting Guide helps you quickly find and fix common problems: